Last modified October 7, 2025

 Apply this configuration to start collecting metrics from your application.

 ⚠️ Need more advanced ingestion?
-See our comprehensive Data Ingestion guide for metrics and logs.
+See our comprehensive Data Ingestion guide for logs, metrics, and traces.

 Step 3: Explore your metrics